Program manager vs. project manager—roles with titles that are similar couldn’t possibly be too different, right? Wrong!

 Before we discuss the similarities and differences between the two roles, it’s crucial to understand what separates projects from programs.

 Projects are temporary, one-off undertakings.
-They are generally bound by cost, resource, budget, and time constraints.
+Cost, resources, budget, and time constraints generally bind them.
 Projects have clear end dates and short-term goals that give way to tangible outcomes or deliverables.

 Let’s say a company wants to convert more CIOs.
-It might ask its marketing team to create a demand generation program to drive CIO interest and conversion.
+Its marketing team might ask to create a demand generation program to drive CIO interest and conversion.
 Several projects—creating a CIO-targeted eBook and hosting a CIO-related webinar, for example—might then go into this program.

 What Is a Program Manager?